Propositional union closed team logics: Axiomatizations

 Our system does not admit uniform substitution, as, e.g., the rules for negation $\neg$ apply to classical formulas only.
 When restricted to classical formulas the system coincides with the system of classical propositional logic.
 In particular, the disjunction $\vee$ and the negation $\neg$ admit the usual elimination rule $\vee\textsf{E}$, introduction rule $\neg$\textsf{I} and {\em reductio ad absurdum} rule \textsf{RAA}, respectively, under the condition that the undischarged assumptions in the derivations involved contain classical formulas only.
 It is interesting to note that the soundness of the disjunction elimination rule $\vee\textsf{E}$ is a nontrivial feature of the union closed team logics, especially because this same rule is actually not sound for the propositional team logics with the downwards closure property or without any closure property (see \cite{VY_PD,YangVaananen:17PT}).

 The rules for the relevant disjunction $\ror$ are peculiar.
 Unsurprisingly, the usual introduction rule ($\phi/\phi\ror\psi$) is not sound for the relevant disjunction $\ror$, because, e.g., obviously $\phi\not\models\phi\ror\bot$.
 While the relevant disjunction introduction rule $\ror$\textsf{I} we have in the system is considerably weak, the relevant disjunction $\ror$ does admit the usual elimination rule under the same side condition as that for $\vee\textsf{E}$.
-We will show in the next proposition that such restricted elimination rule is derivable from the relevant disjunction substitution rule $\ror\textsf{Sub}$.
+We will show in the next proposition that such restricted elimination rule is derivable from monotonicity rule of the relevant disjunction $\ror\textsf{Mon}$.
 The rules $\ror\textsf{Com}$ and $\ror\textsf{Ass}$ are added in the system also in order to compensate the weakness of the nonstandard introduction and elimination rule for $\ror$.
-The two rules $\sor\textsf{E}_{\ror}$ and $\ror\sor\textsf{Tr}$ together simulate the evident equivalence \(\phi\sor\psi\equiv\phi\ior\psi\ior(\phi\ror\psi).\) The rule $\ror\bot$\textsf{E} characterizes the fact that each disjunct in a relevant disjunction has to be satisfied by a nonempty team (if the starting team is not empty).
+The two rules $\sor\textsf{E}_{\ror}$ and $\ror\sor\textsf{Tr}$ together simulate the evident equivalence \(\phi\sor\psi\equiv\phi\ior\psi\ior(\phi\ror\psi)\) with $\sor\textsf{E}_{\ror}$ simulating the left to right direction and $\ror\sor\textsf{Tr}$ simulating the right to left direction.
+The rule $\ror\bot$\textsf{E} characterizes the fact that each disjunct in a relevant disjunction has to be satisfied by a nonempty team (if the starting team is not empty).
 The distributive rule $\dstr\ror\sor$ is actually invertible, as we will show in the next proposition that lists also some other useful clauses for our system.